johnlewissims/ChatGPTranslate/privacy.md

 activeTab: To interact with the currently active tab and process the highlighted text.
 contextMenus: To add context menu items for translation and explanation. host permissions: To allow the Extension to run on all web pages so that text can be highlighted and translated.
-scripting: To inject necessary scripts into web pages for text selection and displaying the translation popup.
 storage: To store the user’s OpenAI API key and preferences locally on their device.

 5. Data Security